aboustayyef/aboustayyef/README.md

 - ⚡ Fun fact: ...
 -->

-# Hello This is Mustapha #
+# Hello This is Mustapha 👋 #
 ### I'm not a professional programmer but I do full stack webdev as a side hobby. ###

+I work mostly with web technologies, enhanced by [Laravel](https://laravel.com) and [Vue](https://vuejs.org/) to build web apps that sometimes only I use.

-I am trained as a Designer in college, but I've been programming since age 10 (a loooong time ago)...
-Today, I work mostly with web technologies, enhanced by [Laravel](https://laravel.com) and [Vue](https://vuejs.org/) to build web apps that sometimes only I use.
+⚡ Fun fact: I was trained as a Designer in college, but I've been programming since age 10 (a loooong time ago)...
+This makes me technically a full stack webdev because I work on design, backend and frontend.